Quezler/glutenfree/mods_2.0/029_planets-have-flow-statistics-for-their-cargo-pods/README.md

 This mod currently does not support planet prototypes getting renamed or given a different order, but for normal players this is of no concern.

 Ideally wube will just add cargo sent/received to the production statistics of planets and platforms, for now make do with this mod and planets only.

+The production surface will show once there's a cargo pod transtioning in either direction, and the surface will then be "visible" for all present forces.